LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 The backend reads environment variables from a `.env` file on startup.
 The `SECRET_KEY` must be set; otherwise `backend/app/core/security.py` raises an error during import.
-Two optional variables control the credential stuffing detection logic, and another toggles SQLAlchemy debug logging:
+Several optional variables control features such as credential stuffing thresholds, debug logging, forwarding to the Demo Shop, anomaly detection, and enforcing a zero‑trust API key:

 - `FAIL_LIMIT` – how many failures are allowed within the window before blocking a client (default `5`).